naldodelgado/BlockChainProject/README.md

 - [ ] process to update the mining difficulty
 - [ ] How far back does the extended forking go?
 - [ ] Should I deal with cloned transactions?
+- [ ] Can I validate that a block is sent to all the nodes in a kbucket by querying it after some time
+-